bittorrent/bootstrap-dht/README.rst

 	--ping-queue <n>      sets the max number of nodes to keep in the ping queue.
 Nodes are held in the queue for 15 minutes.
+	--no-verify-id        disable filtering nodes based on their node ID and external IP (allow any node in on the node list to hand out).

 The first argument when launching the server is its own IP.
 This is not only relevant for binding the socket to this interface but is also used when